Here’s my guide to Michelangelo’s stunning Sistine Chapel frescos.

 In this Vatican guide, I unfold and explain the Sistine Chapel.
-I give you an overview and analysis of Michelangelo's beautiful High Renaissance frescos, so you'll know what you're looking at when you visit.
+I give you an overview and analysis of Michelangelo’s beautiful ceiling frescos, so you’ll know what you’re looking at when you visit.

 It’s incredibly important to unpack Michelangelo’s work and know something about it before stepping into the chapel.
 Otherwise, it will be a less rewarding experience.
 The chapel is overwhelming enough, even with a bit of prior knowledge.

 The Sistine Chapel is perhaps the world’s most famous interior decorated space.
 And it (mostly) came out of the mind of just one man, Michelangelo, nicknamed Il Divino.
 The scale of the work and breadth of Michelangelo’s imagination is incredible.

 20,000 people visit daily to cast their eyes upward to the glorious ceiling.
 Originally, the ceiling of the Sistine Chapel was azure blue with stars.

 In 1508, Pope Julius II summoned Michelangelo from Florence to paint the ceiling of his private chapel.
 But it wasn’t just a private room.
 It’s a room of grave importance, where new popes are elected in a conclave.

 Michelangelo wasn’t entirely enthusiastic about the Sistine Chapel project.
 He was first and foremost a sculptor.

 He had relatively little experience when it came to organizing a painting project on this scale.
 And he was already working on Julius II’s tomb, a project he preferred.

 But Michelangelo had no choice in the matter.
 According to Julius II, it was “paint or hang.”
 In any event, Michelangelo was insanely talented and up to the task at hand — which the canny pope no doubt discerned.